rich-p-rich/english-tutor-django-p4/test-results.md

 This document details the testing I have done for my Project 4.
 I have separated the testing out of my ReadMe, as that document was already quite long.

 Unfortunately I was unable to implement automated testing properly, so all testing was done manually.
-This is something I would like to work on however, and have ready for my P5.
+This is something I would like to work on, however, ahead of my Project 5.

 ## HTML: